Presto (streaming company): Presto TV and Presto Entertainment

-Australian content made available from Foxtel will include Wentworth, Satisfaction, Love My Way, Spirited, and Tangle.
+Australian content made available from Foxtel includes Wentworth, Satisfaction, Love My Way, Spirited, and Tangle.
 Local Seven Network content includes Packed to the Rafters, All Saints, City Homicide, Home and Away, Winners & Losers and Always Greener.
-Foreign content will include Mr Selfridge, Lewis, A Touch of Frost and Rosemary and Thyme.
-Aquarius will join Presto after it premieres on the Seven Network.
+Foreign content includes Mr Selfridge, Lewis, A Touch of Frost and Rosemary and Thyme.
+Aquarius was to join Presto after it premiered on the Seven Network.

 Presto also had exclusive access to HBO programming including Entourage, The Sopranos and Boardwalk Empire, with the notable exception of Game of Thrones.
-A non-exclusive deal was also reached with Showtime, which includes programs such as Ray Donovan, Dexter, Californication, however these programs were also featured on rival service Stan.
+A non-exclusive deal was also reached with Showtime, which includes programs such as Ray Donovan, Dexter, and Californication, but these programs were also featured on rival service Stan.

 Presto also commissioned its own local content in the form of short-form streaming series Let's Talk About, written, directed and starring Matilda Brown and Richard Davies.

 From May 2015, Presto started offering Australian premiere content, including Mr. Robot, Bitten, The Firm, Matador and Rogue.

 Closure

-In October 2016, it was announced by the company that Seven West Media's 50% stake in Presto will be bought out by Foxtel and Presto will cease operations on 31 January 2017.
-Existing Presto subscribers were also given automatic access to Foxtel's own streaming service, Foxtel Now.
+In October 2016, the company announced that Seven West Media's 50% stake in Presto would be bought out by Foxtel, and Presto would cease operations on 31 January 2017.
+Existing Presto subscribers were given automatic access to Foxtel's own streaming service, Foxtel Now.